 Protocols for Parenting

 - The agreed schedule should be followed unless both parents agree to change.

-- Pick up and delivery times should be agreed and adhered to.
+- Pick up and delivery times should be agreed upon and adhered to.
 A parent should not be more than 10 minutes late or early.
-If there is a necessary delay a phone call should be made by the parent who will be late or early.
+If there is a necessary delay, a phone call should be made by the parent who will be late or early.
 Courtesy is essential.

 - Neither parent should arrive unexpectedly at the other’s residence.
-When picking up or delivering children the parent driving should wait in the car and signal arrival by cell phone.
-Neither parent should enter the other’s residence without the express invitation by the other.
+When picking up or delivering children, the parent driving should wait in the car and signal arrival by cell phone.
+Neither parent should enter the other’s residence without the express invitation of the other.
 The children cannot invite one parent into the home of the other.